© Uni Kaya

 with TRD.

-Prehistoric | Stone art found in the Sahara, Africa, illustrates prehistoric usage | |
+Prehistoric | Stone art found in the Sahara, Africa, depicts prehistoric use. | |

-Ancient | Maya and Aztec civilizations incorporated teonanácatl into their religious and spiritual rituals. | |
+Ancient | The Maya and Aztec civilizations incorporated teonanácatl into their religious and spiritual rituals. | |

-16th Century | Usage declined due to its association with Indigenous beliefs | |
+16th Century | Use was discouraged due to its association with Indigenous beliefs. | |

-18th Century | In 1799, the “intoxicating” effects of the substance became apparent when four children accidentally ingested Psilocybe Semilanceata, highlighting the potential negative effects of its usage. | |
+18th Century | In 1799, the drug’s “intoxicating” effects surfaced when four children accidentally ingested Psilocybe Semilanceata, highlighting the potential negative outcomes of its use. | |

-20th Century | Wasson and Sabina introduced the substance to the Western world, giving rise to the psychedelic revolution among the hippies.
-The UN legalized the possession and consumption of the substance. | |
+20th Century | The drug was brought to the Western world by Wasson and Sabina, sparking a psychedelic revolution among the hippies.
+The UN sanctioned the possession and consumption of the substance. | |

-The Dawn of the Psychedelic Era and Beyond Salvation | Purchase Shrooms Online at Magic Mushies Canada
+Emergence of the Psychedelic Era and the Path to Enlightenment | Purchase Shrooms Online at Magic Mushies Canada

 Commonly Asked Questions